in4matix/Gnome45-Extensions/INSTRUCTIONS.md

 <u>WARNING:</u> The procedure below will reset your user configuration to mine, but you can add your changes again afterwards.
-If you have the knowledge, a better way would be to edit your dconf user congiguration file and use my file to manually add the extension changes.
+If you have the knowledge, a better way would be to edit your dconf user configuration file and use my file to manually add the extension changes.